CURRENT TEAM MEMBERS

 Youth Grow Educator

-Allison has a Master’s degree in Social Work from PSU, and has worked in a variety of social services settings over the last 10 years, most recently managing a youth mentoring program serving elementary-school students in Gresham and Rockwood.
-Allison‘s experience has given her a trauma-informed, equity-centered approach, and she is passionate about building authentic relationships with kids and their families.
+Allison, who is originally from the Midwest, is an avid home gardener who also enjoys baking, hiking, and going to concerts with her partner.
+She has a Master’s degree in Social Work from PSU, and has worked in a variety of social services settings over the last 10 years, most recently managing a youth mentoring program serving elementary-school students in Gresham and Rockwood.
 Allison‘s love of gardening and enthusiasm for the outdoors inspired her to become a Master Gardener volunteer in 2019, and she recently completed the Seed to Supper facilitator training.
-(Pronouns: she/her)

 Food Systems Educator David Douglas High School